| In all my

 They want teachers to teach that these things couldn’t

 have developed merely by chance.
+So,

 a new type of discussion must take place in science